garybgenett/gary-os/README.md

   openrc
   ```

-It is very important to note that 'root' access is enabled, which is why the
+It is very important to note that `root` access is enabled, which is why the
 password should be changed before enabling SSH.

   [Funtoo Networking]: https://www.funtoo.org/Networking